 Oakland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Oakland in 2010 was $32,194, which is wealthy relative to Tennessee and the nation.
-This equates to an annual income of $128,776 for a family of four.
-However, Oakland contains both very wealthy and poor people as well.
+The per capita income in Oakland in 2018 was $37,353, which is wealthy relative to Tennessee and the nation.
+This equates to an annual income of $149,412 for a family of four.

-Oakland is a somewhat ethnically-diverse town.
 The people who call Oakland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oakland include English, German, European, and Polish.
+Important ancestries of people in Oakland include Irish, English, German, European, and Italian.

 The most common language spoken in Oakland is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Portuguese and Other Indo-European.